victoriadrake/simple-subscribe/README.md

 ## Requirements and Installation

-You can create the following required resources via the AWS web console.
-See the provided links.
+While Simple Subscribe is in limited beta, you can create the following required resources via the AWS web console.
+Future releases will feature infrastructure as code.

+The following AWS resources are needed.
+For set up help, see the provided links.

 - [Create a DynamoDB table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html) with key `email`, a string.
 Key names are case-sensitive.
 - [Create a Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html) with `main.go` uploaded as the code, and appropriate environment variables (see below).
 Ensure it has [permissions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-permissions.html) to access DynamoDB and SES.